bd2kccd/causal-rest-api/README.md

 [
   {
     "id": 1,
-    "name": "fgs",
+    "name": "fgsc",
     "description": "FGS continuous"
   },
   {
     "id": 2,
-    "name": "fgs-discrete",
+    "name": "fgsd",
     "description": "FGS discrete"
+  },
+  {
+    "id": 3,
+    "name": "gfcic",
+    "description": "GFCI continuous"
   }
 ]
 ````

-Currently we support "FGS continuous" and "FGS discrete" and they share a common JSON structure as of their input, for example:
+Currently we support "FGS continuous", "FGS discrete" and "GFCI continuous".
+They also share a common JSON structure as of their input, for example:

 | Input JSON Fields | Description |
 | --- | --- |